best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 keep our repository in a healthy state.

 > ⚠️ No pre-commit hooks will be run on Google Colab notebooks pushed directly to
 > GitHub.
-For security reasons, it is highly recommended that you manually download
+For security reasons, it is recommended that you manually download your
-> your notebook, and commit up locally to ensure pre-commit hooks are run on your
+> notebook, and commit up locally to ensure pre-commit hooks are run on your changes.
-> changes

 ## Installation